NetworkBlockDevice/nbd/doc/proto.md

 - `NBD_OPT_STARTTLS` (5)

     The client wishes to initiate TLS.
-If the server replies with `NBD_REP_ACK`, then the client should immediately initiate a TLS handshake and continue the negotiation in the encrypted channel.
-If the server is unwilling to perform TLS, it should reply with `NBD_REP_ERR_POLICY`.
-For backwards compatibility, a client should also be prepared to handle `NBD_REP_ERR_UNSUP`.
-If the client sent along any data with the request, the server should send back `NBD_REP_ERR_INVALID`.
-The client MUST NOT send this option if it has already negotiated TLS; if the server receives `NBD_OPT_STARTTLS` when TLS has already been negotiated, the server MUST send back `NBD_REP_ERR_INVALID`.

-    This functionality has not yet been implemented by the reference implementation, but was implemented by qemu so has been moved out of the "experimental" section.
+    The server MUST either reply with `NBD_REP_ACK` after which point the connection is upgraded to TLS, or reply with `NBD_REP_ERR_POLICY` (or if it does not support the option at all, `NBD_REP_ERR_UNSUP`, or if TLS has already been negotiated, `NBD_REP_ERR_INVALID`).

+    See the section on TLS above for further details.

 - `NBD_OPT_INFO` (6)